 Assuming the phrase had originated with Roosevelt, the St. Albans [VT] Messenger remarked, "It's a clever thing sprung by a gifted phrasemaker.
 And while it won't go on the coins, it's sure to pass [into] currency of common speech."

 A Black Newspaper's Slant on Hyphenated Americans

 In the nation's capital, the Washington Bee expressed a black American viewpoint.
-Eliminating the hyphen might result in increased respect for black Americans:
+Noting how white people frequently used a hyphen to compare a black person's accomplishment to famous white person in a similar field, the paper suggested that eliminating the punctuation mark might increase respect for black Americans:

 By the end of the year, Anti-American sentiments were running high, and the New York Telegram printed this parody of "Ten Little Indians," depicting the many ways hyphenated Americans, now simply called "Hyphens," might prove disloyal and disappear.

 The New York Sun published a poem using "To hell with the hyphen" as its refrain, drawing loosely on Sir Walter Scott's The Lay of the Last Minstrel: